When you receive a protected model, it might be included in a protected model package.

 Start with the harness model, add more constructs to it, and use it in your model.

-Use the protected model as a variant in a Model Variant block, as described in Set Up Model Variants.
+Use the protected model as a variant in a Model Variant block, as described in Set up Model Variants Using a Model Block.

 Apply a mask to the Model block that references the protected model.
 See Block Masks.